Exponential mixing under controllability conditions for SDEs driven by a degenerate Poisson noise: Exponential estimates on hitting times

 \section{Exponential estimates on hitting times}

 In this appendix, we present results on hitting times for the coupling $(z_k,z_k')$ constructed in Subsection~\ref{S:3.1}.
-Loosely speaking, estimates on the hitting times of a small ball near~$\hat x$ are obtained by combining a lower bound on the hitting time of a (large) compact around the origin and a lower bound on the probability of making a transition from the aforementioned compact to the small ball of interest.
-We shall assume that Conditions~\textnormal{(C1)}-\textnormal{(C3)} are satisfied, and the parameters $m, r,$ and $p$ will be as in Lemma~\ref{lem:minor-tot-var}.
+Loosely speaking, estimates on the hitting times of a small ball near~$\hat x$ are obtained by combining a lower bound on the hitting time of a (large) compact around the origin and a lower bound on the probability of making a transition from the aforementioned compact to the small ball.
+We shall assume that Conditions~\textnormal{(C1)}--\textnormal{(C3)} are satisfied and fix the parameters $m, r,$ and $p$ as in Lemma~\ref{lem:minor-tot-var}.

-The first lemma ensures an exponential control on the first hitting time of a ball of large radius $R$ around the origin.
-Its proof is based on the preliminary estimates of Lemma~\ref{lem:Lyap} and existence of a suitable Lyapunov structure. \begin{lemma} There exist positive constants $R$, $c_1$, and $C_1$ such that
+We provide an estimate for the first simultaneous hitting time~$I$ of a ball of large radius $R$ around the origin.
+To do this, we use the preliminary estimates of Lemma~\ref{lem:Lyap} to exhibit the existence of a suitable Lyapunov structure and conclude with a standard argument.